-D) As described in the 2004 LRDP Program EIR, implementation of the 2004 LRDP could result in minor incompatibilities between campus development and adjacent community land uses.
+- propose development that would directly or indirectly effect the resources preserved on portions of campus that are designated as preserve areas by the City's MSCP (i.e., in the MHPA).
+The proposed project is not located within or immediately adjacent to land that is included in the MHPA.
+No impacts to the City's MSCP or the NCCP Program would occur from the implementation of the proposed project. - D) As described in the 2004 LRDP Program EIR, implementation of the 2004 LRDP could result in minor incompatibilities between campus development and adjacent community land uses.
 Most of the development on campus would take place as infill or redevelopment.
 Consequently, land use compatibility issues would primarily arise between proposed and existing campus facilities, rather than with the off-campus community.
 UC San Diego staff and committees evaluate the land use compatibility of each proposed project, including the proposed parking structure, during the project planning process for consistency with UC San Diego Campus Planning goals and the acceptability of adjacent land uses.
 The project site is not immediately adjacent to off-campus land uses and would have a less than significant impact to surrounding land uses.

 Implementation of the proposed project would include a minor LRDP amendment that would redesignate the land use at the project site from Park to Academic.
-The proposed project design was be reviewed by UC San Diego Campus Planning staff during conceptual development pursuant to 2004 LRDP Program EIR Mitigation Measure Lan-2A to ensure the project's integration into the campus neighborhood and compatibility with neighboring land uses.
+The proposed project design was reviewed by UC San Diego Campus Planning staff during conceptual development pursuant to 2004 LRDP Program EIR Mitigation Measure Lan-2A to ensure the project's integration into the campus neighborhood and compatibility with neighboring land uses.
 No significant impact to land use and planning would result from implementation of the proposed project.
 Further, no impacts to the City's MSCP or the NCCP Program would occur from the 2004 LRDP or proposed project implementation.
 Since no new impacts to land use are anticipated, no mitigation would be required.

 Issues Potentially Significant Impact Project Impact Adequately Addressed in LRDP Program EIR Less Than Significant with Project- level Mitigation Incorporated Less Than Significant Impact No Impact 10.
-NOISE Would the project result in a.
+NOISE Would the project result in · a.
 Exposure of persons to or generation of noise levels in excess of standards established in any applicable plan or noise ordinance, or applicable standards of other agencies? b.
 Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels?

-Issues Potentially Significant Impact Project Impact Adequately Addressed in LRDP Program EIR Less Than Significant with Project- level Mitigation Incorporated Less Than Significant Impact No Impact incre leve abov the p ubstantial permanent ease in ambient noise ls in the project vicinity we levels existing without project? • perio noise vicin with ubstantial temporary or odic increase in ambient e levels in the project nity above levels existing out the project (including struction)? • airpo such adop publ airpo expo work a project located within an ort land use plan or, where in a plan has not been oted, within two miles of a lic airport or public use ort, would the project ose people residing or king in the project area to essive noise levels? of a proje or w a project within the vicinity private airstrip, would the ect expose people residing orking in the project area excessive noise levels? •
+Issues Potentially Significant Impact Project Impact Adequately Addressed in LRDP Program EIR Less Than Significant with Project- level Mitigation Incorporated Less Than Significant Impact No Impact c.
+A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? d.
+A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project (including construction)? e.
+For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? • f.
+For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels? •